Estimated reading time: 5 minutes

 Medical assistants may also be responsible for ordering supplies needed for the office, assisting the doctor with processing prescriptions for patients, making appointments, and documenting medical records.

-If becoming a medical assistant sounds appealing to you, you’ll need to look into medical programs to enroll in.
+If becoming a medical assistant sounds appealing, you’ll need to consider enrolling in medical programs.

 Receiving a certificate as a medical assistant will take just 45 weeks to complete.
-So in about 10 months, you could be working in the medical field.
+So in about ten months, you could be working in the medical field.

 Another popular career choice for people interested in the medical field is the dental field.
 Consider becoming a dental assistant instead of attending a school that will last several years.

-Check any sites specific to your field for salary data as they may have info on industry average wages.
-These positions are typically full-time, and the hours will be during normal business hours.
+Check any sites specific to your field for salary data, as they may have info on industry average wages.
+These positions are typically full-time, and the hours will be during regular business hours.
 There may be some evening and weekend hours at some dental offices.

 Dental assistants have similar responsibilities as medical assistants.

-They are in charge of greeting and seating a patient, helping the patient feel comfortable, preparing for treatment, and assisting the dentist in some treatment.
+They are in charge of greeting and seating a patient, helping the patient feel comfortable, preparing for treatment, and assisting the dentist in some treatments.

 Some more advanced duties include sterilization, assisting in surgeries or treatments, taking x-rays, and informing patients on treatment plans.

-Dental assistants will also be responsible for administrative duties such as scheduling, maintaining patient records, going over consent with patients, and discussing billing and payments.
+Dental assistants will also be responsible for administrative duties such as scheduling, maintaining patient records, reviewing consent with patients, and discussing billing and payments.